designstem/projects/colorblind/index.md

 <div style="text-align:center; padding:0 20vw;">

-On the next pages we try to explain, how exactly does CVD affects vision, what happens in the eye and brain and what designers should know about it.
+*On the following pages we try to explain, how exactly does CVD affects vision, what happens in the eye and brain and what designers should know about it.*

 <f-next-button title="Next" style="flex:1;" />